Martin Jacques: Marxism Today

 In October 1988, through the pages of Marxism Today, Jacques launched the 'New Times' project, which sought to understand a post-Fordist and increasingly globalised world.
 This again resulted in a book co-edited with Stuart Hall, New Times: The Changing Face of Politics in the 1990s (1989).

 Jacques moved the authorship as well as the readership of Marxism Today way beyond the shrinking confines of the Communist Party, and among those who wrote for the magazine were Gordon Brown, and Tony Blair, and it even featured interviews with Conservative Party politicians Chris Patten, Michael Heseltine and Edwina Currie.
 Regarding Blair, Jacques recalled, 'He rang me one day ...
 He said, "I'd like to write for Marxism Today – would that be possible?"
 I worked on what he wrote with him; it went through several drafts.
 What's the lightest boxing division?
 Featherweight, It was lighter than that'.
-(The article was entitled 'Forging a New Agenda', and published in Marxism Today in October 1991.)
+The article was entitled 'Forging a New Agenda', and published in Marxism Today in October 1991.

 Among the journalists who cut their teeth at the magazine were Bea Campbell and Suzanne Moore.
 Throughout Jacques's editorship, contributors were not paid for their articles, and Jacques himself, like other employees, only received the 'party wage'.

 Jacques decided to close the magazine at the end of 1991, when it was still riding high.
 By then he had negotiated the financial independence of the magazine from the Communist Party, but declared that 'I have always hated institutions that don't know when to call it a day'.

-In April 1997 Jacques and Stuart Hall analysed the Blair phenomenon, of which they were deeply critical, arguing that the 'fundamental point of departure [of New Labour] is that the last 18 years of Conservative government constitute the new natural law'.
+In April 1997, Jacques and Stuart Hall analysed the Blair phenomenon, of which they were deeply critical, arguing that the 'fundamental point of departure [of New Labour] is that the last 18 years of Conservative government constitute the new natural law'.
 A subsequent article for the New Statesman further underlined the extent to which Blair had merely accepted rather than challenged the Thatcherite response to post-Fordism and globalisation.

-In November 1998 Marxism Today returned for a one-off special issue edited by Jacques which extended this critique, with contributions by Eric Hobsbawm, Stuart Hall, Will Hutton, Richard Wilkinson, Suzie Orbach, Tom Nairn, Suzanne Moore, Anatole Kaletsky and others.
+In November 1998, Marxism Today returned for a one-off special issue edited by Jacques which extended this critique, with contributions by Eric Hobsbawm, Stuart Hall, Will Hutton, Richard Wilkinson, Suzie Orbach, Tom Nairn, Suzanne Moore, Anatole Kaletsky and others.
 Its cover featured a picture of Tony Blair, with the single headline, 'Wrong'.
-With sales of over 30,000 it proved to be the best-selling issue ever.
+With sales of over 30,000, it proved to be the best-selling issue ever.

 Demos

-While at Marxism Today Jacques increasingly saw the need for an independent cross-party think tank and in 1993 he, with the Marxism Today contributor Geoff Mulgan (later director of policy at 10 Downing Street under Tony Blair) and others co-founded Demos.
+While at Marxism Today Jacques increasingly saw the need for an independent cross-party think tank.
+In 1993, he, with the Marxism Today contributor Geoff Mulgan, later director of policy at 10 Downing Street under Tony Blair, and others co-founded Demos.
 This was 'founded as a self-conscious imitation of (and tribute to) the Institute of Economic Affairs', which had set much of the agenda for Thatcherism, but in this case to 'chart the course for a new kind of politics'.
 Jacques was the first chair of its advisory council (1993–97) and a trustee (1993–2000).